Sawaba: Underground 1960-1974

 In June 1960, 18 Sawabists were arrested on conspiracy charges, including Abdoulaye Mamani, Amadou Sekou and Issaka Koke.
 The party was forced underground.
 Bakary went into exile, to Ghana, East Germany and Guinea until 1975.

 Gradually Sawaba moved from a pro-Soviet to a pro-China position.
 On April 13, 1963, the party tried to kill president Hamani Diori with a grenade attack.
 Guerrilla forces were allegedly trained in Algeria, Ghana and China.
 In November 1964 the Sawaba guerrillas entered Niger attacking the small desert outpost of Tamanrasset, and after engaging in a high-profile skirmish, were arrested.
 Both the government and Sawaba publicised this for their own ends.
 With the overthrow of Malian leader Modibo Keita in 1968, and the eventual death of Chairman Mao Zedong in China, the party reoriented itself back to a pro-Soviet position.

 1974-91

-Following the 1974 coup which removed Diori, Bakary returned to Niger in an attempt to bring Sawaba above ground, but he, like his old rival, was confined to house arrest under the military regime in 1977, accused of breaking his pledge to say out of politics.
+Following the 1974 coup which removed Diori, Bakary returned to Niger in an attempt to bring Sawaba above ground, but he, like his old rival, was confined to house arrest under the military regime in 1977, accused of breaking his pledge to stay out of politics.